VasanthiYarroju/EduAI-AI-Powered-Education-Platform/README.md

 ## 👩‍💻 Author

-Made with ❤️ by Vasanthi
+Made with ❤️ by EduAI team.

 ---